Juanpaaab/PODS-FASHION/README.md

 # PODS-FASHION
 A shopping store web-site.
-Proyect made by 3 university students.
-Proyect made for a university class call "Programacion web" or "Web programming".
+Proyect made by 3 university students for for a university class call "Programacion web" or "Web programming".